Dan Panosian: Comics

 At age 14, Panosian sent an art submission to Marvel Comics, which was responded to with encouragement by the Submissions Editor, Len Kaminski.
 Years later he showcased his work at the New York Comic Convention, where comic book artists Neal Adams and Walt Simonson took notice.
 Adams offered him a position at his ad agency Continuity Graphics and Simonson called his editor, Ralph Macchio, at Marvel Comics.
 Panosian was soon working for both companies.
 Upon entering the Marvel offices for the first time, he was greeted by Kaminski, who had remembered corresponding with Panosian seven years earlier.
 On his office wall was a "thank you" illustration sent from the 14-year-old Dan Panosian.

 After working on back-up features for Captain America, Batman, Spider-Man and Thor, Panosian's work caught the eye of the artistic teams working on the X-Men line of comic books where he became a regular inker.

 When Marvel's top artistic talents left to form Image Comics, he was asked to join them and began illustrating comics that often sold around a million copies each month.

 Panosian has also done work for Dark Horse Comics, Boom!
-Studios, and Dynamite Entertainment.
+Studios, Dynamite Entertainment, and DC in the title Batman: Arkham Knight.
 He also illustrates a series of graphic novels for Le Lombard called John Tiffany.

+More recently, Panosian has worked on alternate feature covers for DC, such as the ongoing series Absolute Superman, Absolute Batman, and Absolute Wonder Woman.
+For Marvel, he's worked on variant covers for the 2025 edition of The Amazing Spider-Man, amongst others.

 Being a descendant of survivors from the Armenian genocide, Panosian also contributed to a graphic novel about the genocide called Operation Nemesis: A Story of Genocide & Revenge.